kubernetes/ingress-nginx/docs/user-guide/ingress-path-matching.md

 ## Warning

-The following example describes a case that may inflict unwanted path matching behaviour.
+The following example describes a case that may inflict unwanted path matching behavior.

 This case is expected and a result of NGINX's a first match policy for paths that use the regular expression [location modifier](https://nginx.org/en/docs/http/ngx_http_core_module.html#location).
 For more information about how a path is chosen, please read the following article: ["Understanding Nginx Server and Location Block Selection Algorithms"](https://www.digitalocean.com/community/tutorials/understanding-nginx-server-and-location-block-selection-algorithms).